 With increasing frequency we are finding practices and hospitals that are paying for “phantom” Search Engine Optimization services.
 Call it “Grand Theft SEO.”
 They’re being charged for the services, but they don’t even have the most basic of SEO techniques in place.

 Search Engine Optimization is a broad term relating to technical services that the non-technical person can’t always see.
 It’s part programming, part business experience, and for some observers, part mystical magic.
 The means and methods of appealing to search engines for ranking and audience awareness can be hard to see.

-But here’s a quick way to know if you are being taken advantage of, or if your SEO company is outright ripping you off.
+But here’s a quick way to know if you are being taken advantage of, or if your healthcare SEO company is outright ripping you off.